rigbone1/incredible-machine/README.md

 ![Bootlegmon](/images/logo.bmp)

 ## Premise
-A terrible clone of the famous Pokémon game.
+A terrible rendition of Pokémon.
+It's not even worthy of the label 'clone', and is more like a cursed amalgamation of the idea of the famous Pokémon series, than an actual, playable, game.

 ## Features
 - A 16x2 LCD screen to display the battle options
 - A monochrome OLED on which the sprites are drawn.
 - A piezo to play the sound effects and victory music.

+## Sketch
 ![Wiring diagram for the set up.](/images/sketch.png)

 ## Requirements